 Chris: French course instructor

-...in French) on culture, politics, and literature taught by professors from partnered universities including Sciences Po and the Sorbonne.
+...on culture, politics, and literature taught by professors from partnered universities including Sciences Po and the Sorbonne.
 My greatest passion is linguistics and language in general.
 French has been my primary language of study for ten years, including theoretical research in college.
 I'm extremely interested in modern language, and how to turn mechanical textbook understanding into fluency and contemporary usage.
 (Sometimes textbooks age poorly in how they teach slang.)
-My pedagogical style is...
+My pedagogical style is process-based and...

 Education & Certification